jfjelstul/LEGO-Star-Wars-analysis/README.md

 ## Star Wars sets

 The first thing we need to do is select a sample of sets to analyze.
-Brickset's database currently includes over 890 Star Wars sets, but we'll restrict our sample to what we might call standard play sets — sets that include at least one minifig and a minifig-scale build.
+Brickset's database currently includes over 890 Star Wars sets, but we'll restrict our sample to what we might call standard play sets — sets that include at least one minifig and a minifig-scale build — released from 1999 through 2022.

 We'll also restrict our sample to sets that are based on a Star Wars movie or TV show.
 For movies, we'll include Episodes I through IX, Rogue One, and Solo.
-For animated shows, we'll include The Clone Wars, Rebels, Resistance, The Bad Batch.
+For animated shows, we'll include The Clone Wars, Rebels, Resistance, and The Bad Batch.
 For live-action shows, we'll include The Mandalorian, The Book of Boba Fett, Obi-Wan Kenobi, and Andor.
-We'll use Brickset's subtheme tags to extract sets based on these movies and shows.
-We'll then drop any sets that don't include any minifigs or that don't include minifig-scale builds.
+We'll use Brickset's subtheme tags to extract sets based on these movies and shows (443 sets).
+We'll then drop any sets that don't include any minifigs or that don't include minifig-scale builds (79 sets).

-By applying these criteria to our sample of sets, we'll exclude some entire sub-themes, including Ultimate Collector Series (UCS) sets, Technic sets, mini-scale sets, MicroFighters, and buildable figures, among others.
+By applying these criteria, we'll exclude some entire sub-themes, including Ultimate Collector Series (UCS) sets, Technic sets, mini-scale sets, MicroFighters, and buildable figures, among others.
 We'll also exclude promotional sets, gifts, and product collections.

 There are 362 sets that meet our criteria.
 Figure 1 shows all of these sets by year of release, broken down by Star Wars era.
 Each set is a point, and the size of each point indicates the number of pieces in the set.
 At this year's Star Wars Celebration — a few weeks ago in London — Disney unveiled a new Star Wars timeline with nine eras.
-The movies and shows we're looking at come from five of these eras: Fall of the Jedi (Episodes I through III and The Clone Wars), Reign of the Empire (Solo, Obi-Wan Kenobi, The Bad Batch, Andor), Age of Rebellion (Episodes VI through IV, Rogue One, Rebels), The New Republic (The Mandalorian, The Book of Boba Fett), and Rise of the First Order (Episodes VII through IX, Resistance).
+The movies and shows we're looking at come from five of these eras: Fall of the Jedi (Episodes I through III, The Clone Wars), Reign of the Empire (Solo, Obi-Wan Kenobi, The Bad Batch, Andor), Age of Rebellion (Episodes IV through VI, Rogue One, Rebels), The New Republic (The Mandalorian, The Book of Boba Fett), and Rise of the First Order (Episodes VII through IX, Resistance).

 ![](plots/1-sets-by-era.png)

 The number of minifig-scale sets has decreased over the last several years.
 This is part of a new strategy by LEGO to allocate more of its Star Wars portfolio to adult-focused sets like the helmet and diorama collections.
 Another consequence of this strategy is a notable increase in set size since 2018.

 Since Disney acquired Lucasfilm, the timeline has expanded and the distribution of LEGO sets reflects this.
-LEGO has released substantially fewer sets based on the Fall of the Jedi and Age of Rebellion eras to make room in its product portfolio for sets based from The Mandalorian, The Bad Batch, and Andor.
+LEGO has released substantially fewer sets based on the Fall of the Jedi and Age of Rebellion eras to make room in its product portfolio for sets based on The Mandalorian, The Bad Batch, and Andor.

 ## Star Wars minifigs